ivpn/ivpn.net/src/content/pages/knowledgebase/android/mock-location-option.md

 ---
 # Mock Location Option

-Most of the Android devices have the inbuilt feature of mock locations.
-Though the feature is reserved for developers, and you need to enable the Developer Options beforehand.
-If you don't do it yet, please read this [guide](/knowledgebase/android/developer-options-on-the-android-phone/).
+Most Android devices have a built-in feature that helps you spoof your location with the ‘Mock location’ option.
+This feature is designed for developers, so to take advantage of it you need to enable Developer Options.
+We have prepared a [guide](/knowledgebase/android/developer-options-on-the-android-phone/) to do that - we suggest starting here.

-Selecting IVPN as a mock location app allows fake information about your phone location by GPS and network operator.
-The fake location will match the gateway location you connected to.
+When you select IVPN as a mock location app you enable fake location information to be relayed to the GPS network and your phone network operator.
+The mock location will match the gateway location you connected to.

 ### Enable Mock Location